synapse-ai-labs/synapse-api/README.md

 Both the `metric` and `dimensions` values for an index are fixed, and cannot be changed once the Vectorize index has been created.

-9. Run `wrangler deploy` to deploy the API to production, making it accessible remotely.
+9. Run `yarn wrangler deploy` to deploy the API to production, making it accessible remotely.

 ## Endpoints
 ### `POST /api/namespaces/:namespace/insert`